Dreta/Pencil/README.md

 ## Development

 Pencil is built against the stable version of Flutter, and can be built on Linux, Windows and macOS.
-To get started, clone the directory and download the required fonts in `fonts/`.
+To get started, clone the repository and download the required fonts in `fonts/`.
 After that, you can run:

 ```
 flutter pub get